n4xwe/Raspberry-Pi-Scripts/README.md

 GNU Radio, originally developed Matt Ettus, N2MJI, is a powerful DSP toolkit.
 It has a graphical interface that allows allows almost any DSP function to be performed on RF derived signals.
 Script runtime on a Raspberry Pi 4 is 3 hours and 30 minutes.

 WSJT-X by Joe Taylor, K1JT, and currently supported by a group of very talented developers is weak signal software that includes, among other programs, FT8, FT4, JT8 and WSPR.
-The script also compiles the most recent version of the Hamlib library for integrated rig control,  Script runtime on a Raspberry Pi 4 is TBD Minutes.
+The script also compiles the most recent version of the Hamlib library for integrated rig control,  Script runtime on a Raspberry Pi 4 is 35 minutes.

 Fldigi by Dave Freese, W1HKJ, and others is a digital mode console with integrated Hamlib rig control.
 This console handles a multitude of digital modes including PSK-31, WeatherFax, Hellschreiber and CW.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.